scottstirling/bitcloutDAO/docs/bitclout-terms-of-service-extract.md

 - (ii) you are not acquiring Bitclout Coins as an investment and you have no expectation of economic benefit or profit as a holder of Bitclout Coins;
 - (iii) you are acquiring Bitclout Coins for your own use and not with a view to sell the Bitclout Coins to anyone else;
 - (iv) you are not acquiring any equity or other ownership or legal interest in the Interface or the Blockchain by virtue of owning Bitclout Coins;
-- (v) tyou will not portray Bitclout Coins as an investment or an opportunity to obtain an economic benefit or profit;
+- (v) you will not portray Bitclout Coins as an investment or an opportunity to obtain an economic benefit or profit;
 - (vi) you have an adequate understanding of the functionality and characteristics of Bitclout Coins and the differences between BitClout and Creator Coins;
 - (vii) your purchase and use of Bitclout Coins complies with applicable laws and regulations in your jurisdiction, including, without limitation, legal capacity, regulatory restrictions and governmental consents; and
 - (viii) you will not use Bitclout Coins for any illegal purpose within or outside of the Blockchain or the Interface.